 Installation instructions for installing the appliance with a standard flue and straight extension ducts (Fig. 3) are included in the main text of these instructions (section 4.7).
-Additional instructions for flue systems incorporating an additional elbow (Fig. 4), elevated flue (Fig. 5), an additional elbow and an elevated flue (Fig. 6) and vertical outlet (Fig. 7) are given in the supplements at the rear of this booklet.
+Additional instructions for flue systems incorporating a vertical outlet (Fig. 7) are given in the supplements at the rear of this booklet.